Tipico: Player protection

 According to Tipico, security and player protection are part of the product promise.
 The provider focuses on the early identification of risky gaming behavior based on scientific models.
 Derived from this, targeted interventions allow Tipico to offer each customer the level of protection she or he needs to enjoy the respective offers safely.
 The betting provider has a full-time customer service team, customer protection team and cooperates with external partners from science and the aid and consulting sectors.
 These include the gambler clinic of the IAP TU Dresden, the Department of Addiction Research at the University of Lucerne, the Gambling Addiction Aid, the online advice center Gambling Therapy and the Glücksfall e.V. association.

 Tipico states that it supports the Early Warning System (EWS) of the International Federation of Association Football (FIFA) and informs associations and organisers whenever the company registers suspicious betting activities.
-In addition, the company cooperates with the integrity department of Sportradar, with Betgenius, with the International Olympics Committee and with the Tennis Integrity Unit of the International Tennis Federation.
+In addition, the company cooperates with the integrity department of Sportradar, with Betgenius, with the International Olympic Committee and with the Tennis Integrity Unit of the International Tennis Federation.

-Memberships

-Tipico is a founding member of the German Sports Betting Association (DSWV).
-DSWV, established in autumn of 2014, based in Berlin, advocates the regulation of sports betting in Germany in a law-free manner and sees itself as a central point of contact for the general public, especially for politics, sport and the media.

-At an international level, Tipico is active in the Austrian Play Fair Code, the Association for the Protection of Integrity in Sports.
-The PlayFair Code carries out prevention trainings in the two Austrian pro-divisions.
-Tipico is also a member of the Austrian Bookmaker Association (OBMV).
-The members of the OBMV work together to create a foundation on which bookmakers can operate in a secure legal and economic environment.
-The OBMV pursues no self-economic interests and is politically and confessionally neutral.
-In addition, Tipico holds a membership of the Malta Chamber of Commerce.